Affirm does a soft check on your credit (which won't affect your credit score).

 Sales tax will be applied by state where applicable.

-Electric Bike Technologies uses United Parcel Service (UPS) and the United States Postal Service (USPS) for all of its shipments.
-All larger items (Liberty Trikes, battery packs) ship UPS Ground from our warehouse in Pennsylvania.* All smaller parts ship via USPS Priority Mail unless otherwise requested.
+Electric Bike Technologies uses United Parcel Service (UPS), FedEx and the United States Postal Service (USPS) for all of its shipments.
+All larger items (Liberty Trikes, battery packs) ship UPS Ground or FedEx Ground from our warehouse in Pennsylvania.* All smaller parts ship via USPS Priority Mail unless otherwise requested.

 The shipping cost will be automatically calculated by UPS during checkout along with an automatically applied discount equivalent to the flat-rate discount for domestic shipping.
 Please note that you will be billed by UPS for the brokerage fees and GST/PST taxes.
 These fees are outside of our control and subject to change.
 To learn more about shipping to Canada, click here.